RedSiege/EDD/README.md

 ### User Information
-	getnetlocalgroupmember - Returns a list of all users in a local group on a remote system getnetdomaingroupmember - Returns a list of all users in a domain group getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system
+	getnetlocalgroupmember - Returns a list of all users in a local group on a remote system getdomaingroupmember - Returns a list of all users in a domain group getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups) getnetsession - Returns a list of accounts with sessions on the targeted system getnetloggedon - Returns a list of accounts logged into the targeted system